 I walked in and saw something else I hadn’t seen in a long time (or ever, since they’d been completely redesigned from the old days): Vanilla Reload cards!

 Unfortunately, there was a sign stating all prepaid cards had to be purchased with cash.
 I confirmed with the cashier that this applied to Vanilla Reload cards as well.
-I also asked whether they sold money orders and was directed to the liquor store next door.
+I also asked whether they sold money orders.
+She directed me to the liquor store next door.
 I walked over to a storefront straight out of Cops and asked the cashier whether I could pay with a debit card.
 This is a slightly shady part of town, so I wasn’t surprised when I was told it was cash only.

 How has your week been in terms of manufactured spending?